Kirisannn/os-s2-2024/practical03/README.md

 - "1" is the delay in seconds between each send in chunks that the server is able to receive.
 - "input.txt" is the text file being sent to the server.

+### Received Output
+Finally, upon complete sending of input file, the server will respond with
+> Received

+and the `nc` command will be done.

 ### Troubleshooting Connecting with NetCat:
 ___

-*If hostname is not in the format of "XXX.XX.XX.XX" such as "127.0.0.1", please start the server using the before mentioned command, then in a separate shell terminal run the command:*
+*If you encounter problems with establishing a connection, please check that the server has been bound to localhost.You may check the bound host after the server has successfully started with the above-mentioned command.
+After which, in a separate shell terminal run the command:*

 ```
 lsof -i :<port>